telerik/blazor-docs/_contentTemplates/chart/link-to-basics.md

 #configurable-nested-chart-settings
 ### Configurable Nested Chart Settings

 When configuring nested properties and child elements in your chart, the inner tags will contain their parent tag name and add specifics to its end.
-In general the structure of such nested tags will be `<Chart*category**specifics*>` where the category can be one of the following:
+In general the structure of such nested tags will be `<Chart*Category**Specifics*>` where the Category can be one of the following:
 * SeriesItems
 * CategoryAxes
 * Title